Maria Gabriela Brito: Greek Gotham

 In the summer of 2016, Brito curated her first contemporary art show, titled Greek Gotham, in Mykonos, Greece.
-Consisting solely of New York-based artists, the exhibit featured works from assume vivid astro focus, Nina Chanel Abney, Greg Bogin, Mira Dancy, Raul De Nieves, Michael Dotson, Sebastian Errazuriz, Nir Hod, Todd James, Misaki Kawai, KAWS, Robert Lazzarini, Austin Lee, Taylor McKimens, Matthew Palladino and Erik Parker.
+Consisting solely of New York-based artists, the exhibition featured works from assume vivid astro focus, Nina Chanel Abney, Greg Bogin, Mira Dancy, Raul De Nieves, Michael Dotson, Sebastian Errazuriz, Nir Hod, Todd James, Misaki Kawai, KAWS, Robert Lazzarini, Austin Lee, Taylor McKimens, Matthew Palladino and Erik Parker.

 Publications

 In 2013, Brito’s monograph Out There: Design, Art, Travel, Shopping was released.
 The book outlines her personal experiences transitioning from law into a creative entrepreneur, her initial art and design projects as well as an insider's guide to art and design.
 Published by Pointed Leaf Press, it was the recipient of the USA Best Book Awards in both the Art and Design Categories, and received reviews from TIME, DuJour Magazine, and Vogue Mexico.

-Greek Gotham, an art catalogue published by Dio Horia in conjunction with the exhibit, was released in 2016.
+Greek Gotham, an art catalogue published by Dio Horia in conjunction with the exhibition, was released in 2016.
 It features an introduction by Jeffrey Deitch.

-Brito is also the author of the best seller How Creativity Rules The World: The Art and Business of Turning Your Ideas Into Gold (HarperCollins Leadership March 2022), which won the International Book Award on the entrepreneurship category and was selected by Next Big Idea Club as one of the best creativity and business books of the year.
+Brito is also the author of the best seller How Creativity Rules The World: The Art and Business of Turning Your Ideas Into Gold (HarperCollins Leadership March 2022), which won the Axiom Book Award and the International Book Award both on the entrepreneurship category and was selected by Next Big Idea Club as one of the best creativity and business books of the year.